 The following discussion and analysis of our financial condition and results of operations should be read together with our condensed consolidated financial statements and related notes included in this report.
-Additionally, pursuant to Instruction 2 to paragraph (b) of Item 303 of Regulation S-K promulgated by the Securities and Exchange Commission, or SEC, in preparing this discussion and analysis, we presume that readers have access to and have read the discussion and analysis of our financial condition and results of operations included in our annual report on Form 10-K for our fiscal year ended December 31, 2018 filed with the SEC on March 22, 2019, or the 2018 Annual Report.
+Additionally, pursuant to Instruction 2 to paragraph (b) of Item 303 of Regulation S-K promulgated by the Securities and Exchange Commission in preparing this discussion and analysis, we presume that readers have access to and have read the discussion and analysis of our financial condition and results of operations included in our annual report on Form 10-K for our fiscal year ended December 31, 2019 filed with the SEC on March 13, 2020.
 As used in this discussion and analysis and elsewhere in this report, unless the context otherwise requires, the terms "Fulgent," the "Company," "we," "us" and "our" refer to Fulgent Genetics, Inc. and its consolidated subsidiaries.